USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 }
-component "Graph visualization" as GV component "Trading platforms" as TP component "Currency converter" as CC component "Notification" as NOT {
+component "Graph visualization" as GV component "Trading platforms" as TP component "Exchange rate" as ER component "Notification" as NOT {
     component "Gmail" as GM
     component "WhatsApp" as WA